20 min/pound of meat

-The recommended smoking time for ham is about 5-7 hours at a smoking temperature of 220-230°F. You need to check the ham every couple of hours and spray some apple juice or cider on it.
+The recommended smoking time for ham is about 5-7 hours at a smoking temperature of 220-230°F for a 12-15 lb cut.
+In general, it is needed 15-20 minutes per 1 pound of meat.
+You need to check the fresh ham every couple of hours and spray some apple juice or cider on it.

 What is the recommended internal temperature for smoked ham?

 Your smoked ham should be ready when it reaches an internal temperature of 160-170°F.

 It is okay if the temp is actually slightly below that as the meat will continue to cook by itself for a few minutes after you turn off the smoker.